Skip to main content

 SUMMARY

-Ni no Kuni made me long for a possible future when we'll be able to visit fiction through more than just sight and sound.
-I wanted to feel the sea breeze of Castaway Cove against my skin, taste the sweetness of a babana milkshake from the desert oasis Al Mamoon and smell the scents of the forests and the Summerlands.
-Games rarely evoke such longing; their worlds are so often dystopias and war zones you only love to explore from the safe side of a video screen.
-Ni no Kuni paints a magical universe where you long to belong.
+Ni no Kuni also made me long for a future where we can experience fictional worlds through more than sight and sound.
+I wanted to feel the sea breeze of Castaway Cove, taste a babana milkshake in Al Mamoon, and breathe in the scents of Summerlands’ forests.
+Games rarely evoke that kind of longing.
+So many of their worlds are dystopias or war zones — fascinating, but distant.
+Ni no Kuni paints a magical universe you genuinely want to belong to.

 [Screenshots from MobyGames: www.mobygames.com]